 Members of The Co-op, Usdaw and a number of other organisations can join and benefit from our loans and services.

 As well as competitive rates on loans, we’ll also help you to build up a savings pot as you repay.

 We’re here to help you make the most of your money, not to make the most money out of you.

-Read more about our Family Loan, or see our FAQ below, or contact our team who will be happy to help
+See our FAQ below, or contact our team who will be happy to help

 Frequently Asked Questions

 What is the Family Loan and how does it work?

 Our 'Family Loan’ allows individual members in receipt of Child Benefit to have a revolving loan of up to £1,000 from The Co-op Credit Union.
 This will be conditional upon you being in receipt of Child Benefit and agreeing to either pay it directly into your Co-op Credit Union account or setting up a card payment to come out the same day.

 As a credit union member, you’ll also build up savings as you repay your loan.
 The minimum amount is £10/month, which will be taken from your repayments.